 Although customer experience management is a complex process, that differs in every company and industry, it can be adjusted to the same plan.

 Many businesses are participating in the customer experience race: “whose cx is the latest and the greatest”.
-Not many of them understand that customer experience race is not a sprint, but a marathon.
+Not many of them understand that the customer experience race is not a sprint, but a marathon.
 First, it requires long-term thoroughly planned preparation.
-Second, you often have to work across functions, geographies or customer segments.
+Second, you often have to work across functions, geographies, or customer segments.

 If you want to bring customer voice into your organization, recruit a cross-functional team, and consistently work on understanding the customer needs.
 Our step-by-step guide helps both to start and develop a voice of the customer program.